Welcome to MacroView Project 365

 - Double-click the downloaded file to start the MacroView Project Setup Wizard.

-- If you have received an additional license to evaluate MacroView ClauseBank you must click the Options button found on the license agreement page and check the box titled MacroView ClauseBank to include it in your Project installation.
+- If you wish to install MacroView ClauseBank you must click the Options button found on the license agreement page and check the box titled MacroView ClauseBank to include it in your Project installation.

 - Click Install to begin installing MacroView Project 365.